 This thesis is a theoretical and practical intervention in the field of art and technology.
-It proceeds from the re-examination of four specific domains that in the past 40 years have considerably informed the invention of new aesthetic forms: art, science, nature and technology.
+It proceeds from the reexamination of four specific domains that in the past 40 years have considerably informed the invention of new aesthetic forms: art, science, nature and technology.
 We have identified that each one of these domains and how they inform one another reflects the influence of a Western analytical tradition based on fragmentation, dichotomies and dualities.
-In consequence of this, art of the last decades has suffered from a sort of mechanistic thought which results from a predominantly weary aesthetic model, founded in dualities such as: object/process, form/behaviour, meaning/information.
+In consequence of this, art of the last decades has suffered from a sort of mechanistic thought that results from a predominantly weary aesthetic model, founded in dualities such as object/process, form/behavior and meaning/information.

-The main question that the present study addresses is how to overcome this predominantly reductionist inheritance and to develop an aesthetic model able to interconnect in an integrative fashion those disparate domains, respective discourses and practices?
-The answer to this question, developed throughout this thesis, is an aesthetic principle built upon the notions of resonance, coherence and field models, rooted in an integrative view of living organisms based on the theory of biophotons.
+The main question that the present study addresses is: How does one overcome this predominantly reductionist inheritance and develop an aesthetic model that is able to interconnect in an integrative fashion those disparate domains, respective discourses and practices?
+The answer to this question, developed throughout this thesis, is an aesthetic principle built upon the notions of resonance, coherence and field models, and rooted in an integrative view of living organisms based on the theory of biophotons.
 This constitutes the main contribution of the thesis to new knowledge.

 The practice-based methodology of this thesis has been to develop artworks based on the confluence of living organisms and artificial systems in order to permit empirical observation and reflection on the proposed theory.